thir13en/ionic-training/notes/GLOSSARY.md

 # Glossary

+* Action Sheet Controller
+Modal with a list of options attached to their corresponding actions

 * Virtual Scrolling:
 An optimization that allows for only loading the items that are displayed on the screen, specially useful for optimizing resources in really long lists.